Preposition Dino

 Use: The bird flew over the wall.

-Reason: When crossing movement is central, over is usually the better choice.
+Reason: When the crossing path matters, over is usually the better choice.

 Avoid: The score is over average.